Diademe/cerialize/README.md

     let animal: Living[] = [new Fish(), new Dog(), new Living()];
     let json = SerializeAsArray(animal, () => Living);
 ```
-But then, at deserialization you end up with a bunch of Living, but no dog nor fish.
-The runtime serialization will detect at runtime that there are other types in the array (it also work with simple variable).
-To do so, a ```$type``` attribute will be added.
-You have to provide the content of this attribute (it allows you to be compatible with [Newtonsoft](https://www.newtonsoft.com/) TypeNameHandling.Objects settings).
+At deserialization you end up with a bunch of Living, but no dog nor fish.
+The runtime serialization will detect at runtime that there are other types in the array (it also work with simple member).
+To do so, a ```$type``` attribute will be added to the serialized object.
+You have to provide the content of this attribute (this allows you to be compatible with [Newtonsoft](https://www.newtonsoft.com/) TypeNameHandling.Objects settings).
 The Runtime typing is enable as follow :
 ```typescript
     let animal: Living[] = [new Fish(), new Dog(), new Living()];